-4.00 (Social Science Core Course) This interdisciplinary course explores the intersection between political science and communication.
+4.00 credits.
+(Social Science Core Course) \A Guided Writing and Research Course .
+This interdisciplinary course explores the intersection between political science and communication.
 It introduces students to communication theories and research findings in order to explain how political information is created, disseminated, and evaluated by political elites and citizens.
 The first part of the course introduces students to communication theory and various methodological approaches to the study of political communication.
 The second part of the courses examines the role of the mass media in a democracy.
 The third part of the course examines social communication networks and the sharing of political information within the family, workplace, and community.

-PS 225 - HUM Politics in Film and Fiction: Democracy in America
+PS 225 - HUM American Democracy in Film and Fiction

 4.00 credits.
-(Humanities Core Course) An examination of democratic theory through major films and novels depicting the American political experience from the 1930s to the present.
+(Humanities Core Course) \A Guided Writing and Research Course .
+An examination of democratic theory through major films and novels depicting the American political experience from the 1930s to the present.
 Questions to be explored include whether political elites are accountable to the general public, whether mass control of government is desirable, and how democracies should deal with evil.